-{¶43} Appellant highlights the similarities between Landers and the case at bar, and asserts that in this case the trooper consulted with his supervisor and, while still investigating driver impairment, asked one additional question, received a dubious response, then asked Lansing to exit the car.
-Appellant points out that the trial court made no findings regarding the duration of time between the stop, the question regarding whether a K-9 would alert, and when Boetcher asked Lansing to exit the vehicle.
+(¶43) Appellant highlights the similarities between Landers and the case at bar, and asserts that in this case the trooper consulted with his supervisor and, while still investigating driver impairment, asked one additional question, received a dubious response, then asked Lansing to exit the car.
+Appellant points out that the trial court made no findings regarding the duration of time between the stop, the question regarding whether a K-9 would alert, and when Boetcher asked appellee to exit the vehicle.
 Thus, appellant argues that, although the trial court characterized the stop's purpose as complete, it did not consider the totality of all the evidence regarding whether all of the trooper's suspicions about the driver's impairment had been dispelled.
-Consequently, appellant requests this court to conclude that the trial court erred when it found that Trooper Boetcher's statement to his supervisor is dispositive because (1) an officer's subjective intent is not determinative, and (2) the trial court failed to consider all relevant factors or to apply a totality of the circumstances analysis.
+Consequently, appellant requests this court to conclude that the trial court erred when it found that Trooper Boetcher's private statement made to his supervisor is dispositive because (1) an officer's subjective intent is not determinative, and (2) the trial court failed to consider all relevant factors or to apply a totality of the circumstances analysis.

-(¶44) In the case at bar, unlike Landers, Trooper Boetcher did not decide to write a warning or issue a traffic citation.
+{¶44} In the case at bar, unlike Landers, Trooper Boetcher did not decide to write a warning or issue a traffic citation.

-However, like Landers Trooper Boetcher testified it typically takes him 5-7 minutes to write a warning, 7-10 minutes to write a citation, and an average stop is 7-15 minutes, but if the driver is impaired, "it's an hour or two."
-Here, Trooper Boetcher approached the vehicle at 1:45 of the video and at 4:42 of the video spotted drug paraphernalia and drugs with the entire encounter taking less than 3 minutes.
+However, like Landers Trooper Boetcher testified that it typically takes him 5-7 minutes to write a warning, 7-10 minutes to write a citation, and an average stop is 7-15 minutes, but if the driver is impaired, "it's an hour or two."
+Here, Trooper Boetcher first approached Lansing at 1:45 of the video and at 4:42 of the video spotted drug paraphernalia and drugs, with the entire encounter taking less than 3 minutes.

-{¶45} In State v.
+(¶45) In State v.
 Gurley, 2015-Ohio-5361 (4th Dist.), the officer stopped the defendant for a traffic violation and discovered that the defendant possessed a suspended license with limited driving privileges.
-A canine alerted 5 minutes into the stop.
-The stop lasted approximately 30 minutes.
+A canine alerted 5 minutes into the stop while the stop lasted approximately 30 minutes.
 Id. at ¶ 25.
 The officer testified it typically takes 10-12 minutes to issue a citation during a routine traffic stop.
-Thus, we held that the officer possessed reasonable suspicion to expand the traffic stop's scope and in view of those facts the 30-minute stop constituted a reasonable duration.
+Thus, we held that the officer possessed reasonable suspicion to expand the traffic stop's scope and in view of these facts the 30-minute stop constituted a reasonable duration.
 Id. at ¶ 28.

-{¶46} Appellant further contends that, even if the original traffic stop had ended, Trooper Boetcher nevertheless possessed a reasonable, articulable suspicion of illegal activity to continue the detention because the court failed to apply the totality of the circumstances test.
-Once again, appellant argues that the officer testified (1) regardless of his private statement to his Lieutenant, Boetcher continued to investigate Lansing's suspected impairment, (2) that "State Route 104 is not a direct route from Marysville or any sub areas around Marysville to the Latham area," so Boetcher found the route suspicious, (3) when his Lieutenant approached the passenger side of the vehicle, appellee stared straight ahead, and the video shows appellee "slouched down a ways in her seat" and did not speak to either officer which is abnormal in Boetcher's experience, (4) Lansing's reasons for speeding seemed to be evasive, (5) when Boetcher investigates an allegation of an impaired driver, he routinely asks the driver to exit the vehicle (6) Boetcher knew the call to dispatch involved possible impairment, (7) the stop occurred at night, (8) Lansing "looked down and did not make eye contact when asked if anything was in the vehicle, and (9) Lansing answered suspiciously and hesitantly when prompted if a K-9 would alert ("not that I know of").
+{¶46} Appellant further contends that, even if the purpose of the original traffic stop had ended, Trooper Boetcher nevertheless possessed a reasonable, articulable suspicion of illegal activity to continue the detention.
+Once again, appellant argues that the officer testified (1) regardless of his private statement to his Lieutenant, he continued to investigate Lansing's suspected impairment, (2) State Route 104 is not a direct route from Marysville to appellee's stated destination, so the route appeared to be suspicious, (3) when his Lieutenant approached the vehicle's passenger side, Ballein stared straight ahead, and the video shows Ballein "slouched down a ways in her seat" and she did not speak to either officer which is abnormal in Boetcher's experience, (4) appellee's reasons for speeding seemed to be evasive, (5) when Boetcher investigates an allegation of an impaired driver, he routinely asks the driver to exit the vehicle (6) Boetcher knew the call to dispatch involved appellee's possible impairment, (7) the stop occurred at night, (8) appellee "looked down and did not make eye contact" when asked about contraband in the vehicle, and (9) appellee answered suspiciously and hesitantly when prompted if a K-9 would alert ("not that I know of").